realm/realm-flipper-plugin/documentation/GettingStarted.md

 # Getting Started
-The Realm Flipper Plugin allows you to debug React Native apps using Realm Databases.
+The Realm Flipper Plugin allows you to inspect Realm databases in React Native apps.

 ## Desktop
 First, make sure you have downloaded [Flipper](https://fbflipper.com/).
 You can download the Realm Flipper Plugin from the Flipper plugin manager.
 Inside the "Install Plugin" tab, you can search for realm-flipper-plugin and install it.
 After reloading Flipper, the Plugin can be enabled for React Native applications using Realm.